...

 Licensed Clinical Social Worker (LCSW) A master’s degree in social work specializing in clinical practice with children and adolescents.

-Licensed Professional Counselor (LPC) A master’s degree in counseling or a related field, with expertise in providing therapy to children.
+Licensed Professional Counselor (LPC) A master’s degree in counselling or a related field, with expertise in providing therapy to children.

 Licensed Marriage and Family Therapist (LMFT) A master’s degree specializing in family therapy and experience working with children.